wp-plugins/linked-articles/readme.txt

 Of course.
 The `linked_articles_title()` function uses the final return of `the_title()` function so all the filters created by other extensions still apply.

 == Changelog ==

+= 1.2 =
+* Added an option to have the "prefix" at the end of the title.

 = 1.1 =
 * Added an option to disable the RSS feed link change.